mpacula/COSMOS/docs/source/glossary.rst

       that supports DRMAA

    DAG
       Directed Acyclic Graph.
-A graph that contains no cycles.
-All workflows are described as a DAG.
+A DAG is used byCosmos to describe a workflow's jobs and their dependencies on each other.

    Django
    	A Python web framework that much of Cosmos is built on.